shashank-sharma/MP-Transportation-Analysis/README.md

 ## Introduction

 This project is used to scrape and gather data related MP Transportation.
 Everything was handled with the help of python programming language.
-For graph, data and content visit link.
+For graph, data and content visit [link](http://shashank-py.blogspot.in/2017/04/indias-mp-transportation-analysis.html).

 ### AIM

 Our aim is to gather as much data as possible from a given website and use it to analyze and then compare it.
-For data we used this 'http://mis.mptransport.org/MPLogin/eSewa/VehicleSearch.aspx' site to scrape it.
+For data we used this http://mis.mptransport.org/MPLogin/eSewa/VehicleSearch.aspx site to scrape it.

 NOTE: It's not recommended to scrape this site all of sudden.
 It was used to test my knowledge and also to gain data.